Argentina and investors butt heads as another default looms

 "Once an issuer defaults, the bond trades around recovery value.
 Therefore from a trading perspective it’s just another day in the office."

-(This story will appear in the May 9 issue of IFR Magazine.)
+(Reporting By Paul Kilby; Editing by Matthew Davies This story will appear in the May 9 issue of IFR Magazine. )

 ((paulj.kilby@thomsonreuters.com; 646 223 4733; Reuters Messaging: paulj.kilby.thomsonreuters.com@reuters.net))